-We thought we’d start with the most obvious yet mandatory part, the gown for your friends wedding day.
-Generally, bridesmaid’s are required to pay for their own dress for the wedding day.
-Sometimes the bride herself will choose this gown and other times the maid of honour will assist in picking a colour or style for you.
+We thought we'd start with the most prominent yet mandatory part, the gown for your friends' wedding day.
+Generally, bridesmaids are required to pay for their dress for the wedding day.
+However, sometimes the Bride herself will choose this gown, and other times, the maid of honor will assist in picking a color or style for you.

 2 - Wedding planning:

-While this isn’t always the case, sometimes brides may ask for help and ideas when it comes to planning their wedding, including stuff like cake tasting, decorations, choosing a venue, creating invitations and more.
-Something to keep in mind is the fact that you’re human; you only have so much time to help the bride no matter how much you may want to do.
-If you’re asked to help out with wedding planning, it’s a good idea to be up front and honest about how much time you’ll be able to dedicate to helping out so that you’re not over-committing to things you won’t have time for.
-Keep in mind you’ll also be expected to attend the pre-wedding events such as the wedding rehearsal, rehearsal dinner, engagement party and possibly even fittings if the Bride is getting a custom made wedding dress.
+While this isn't always the case, sometimes brides may ask for help and ideas when planning their wedding, including stuff like cake tasting, decorations, choosing a venue, creating invitations, and more.
+Something to keep in mind is that you're human; you only have so much time to help the Bride no matter how much you may want to do.
+If you're asked to help out with wedding planning, it's a good idea to be upfront and honest about how much time you'll be able to dedicate to helping out so that you're not over-committing to things you won't have time for.
+Keep in mind you'll also be expected to attend the pre-wedding events such as the wedding rehearsal, rehearsal dinner, engagement party, and possibly even fittings if the Bride is getting a custom-made wedding dress.

 (Pictured: Our #euphorierealbride Huyen's bridesmaids)

 Sometimes the bridesmaids & groomsmen can be expected (or politely asked) to lend a hand in helping clean up the venue after the wedding or even left in charge of bringing the wedding gifts to another location for the Bride and groom.
 If this is something you've been asked to do, trust us when we say it can often be a good idea to keep a change of clothes or at the very least shoes for once everyone else has gone from the venue if you're going to be cleaning.
 You will have been on your feet all day, often in heels, so keep a comfortable pair of shoes in your car or near the venue somewhere if possible.